-Football boots have come a long way from being merely a protective footwear for a player to being a performance enhancer.
-Today, the soccer boot is no longer even covering the ankle of the player.
+Football boots have come a long way, from being merely protective footwear for a player to being a performance enhancer.
 Known as cleats or soccer shoes in North America, this piece of footwear has undergone tremendous changes due to the high-level research, sponsorship, and commercialization that the game of football attracts.

 The cuts and arrangement of studs on football boots are crafted to suit specific surfaces, sports, and the player’s position in the game.
 For example, hard pitches require amateur players to use the basic sneaker shoe or plastic-stud boot.
 A grass or wet pitch usually required screw-in studs to provide the extra-grip.
 The studs can be made of plastic, rubber, or metal.
 Indoor football boots are designed with rubber soles to increase the grip on the floor.
 Sports merchandise company Nike has also brought out football boots for specific use on artificial grass.